 Whether your business is building capital or in a growth cycle, effectively managing excess liquidity is vital to a successful cash management strategy.
 Many solutions are available to meet both short- and long-term operating and investment needs, but it’s important to start with a broad view of business goals and the tools that can support them.

 Because liquidity requirements are complex and variable based on your business, optimizing excess cash requires a mix of both traditional deposit accounts and longer-term investment models.
 Take advantage of savings and investment resources to help your company maximize and stabilize earnings across business cycles.

 Identify opportunities to capitalize on excess funds

-By taking a closer look at cash flow patterns, you’ll be able to identify opportunities to put excess cash to work.
-Even if your cash flow is tight and you need quick access to excess funds on a regular basis, there are solutions and investment strategies designed to fit short return timeline requirements.
-By taking a strategic approach and expanding the tool set you use to manage excess liquidity, there is opportunity to increase returns while optimizing working capital.
+By taking a closer look at cash flow patterns, you’ll be able to identify opportunities to put excess liquidity to work.
+Even if your cash flow is tight and you need quick access to funds on a regular basis, there are strategies for short-return timeline requirements, including leveraging some of the below account types.
+These accounts provide quick access to funds, while also providing some benefits:

-Working with the right financial partner provides what automated systems lack: aligned teams of experts who know your business well enough to create a custom plan and can evolve that plan as your company grows and your needs become increasingly sophisticated.
+Working with the right financial partner gives you a team of experts who know your business well enough to create a custom plan and can evolve that plan as your needs become increasingly sophisticated.

 If you are interested in learning more about how UMB can help your business as a financial partner, visit our website.